Latest TRP Ratings: Choti Sarrdaarni Slips To 2nd Spot; Yehh Jadu Hai Jinn Ka Witnesses Jump

 Ratings Of Popular Shows Of Colors

 Colors' shows - Bahu Begam, Gath Bandhan and Bepanah Pyaarr have garnered 0.6, 0.8 and 0.8 ratings, respectively.
-Bigg Boss 13 weekday episodes have got 1.6 ratings while weekend episodes have grabbed 2.1 ratings.
+Bigg Boss 13 weekday episodes have got 1.6 ratings while the weekend episodes have grabbed 2.1 ratings.

 Top 7 Channels